iamjpsonkar/SystemDesign_Learnings/README.md

 - **Encryption Techniques**:
     - user data and aggregator data must be encrypted to avoid issues in case of a data breach
 ---

+## **Scalability in System Design**

+### **Importance of Scalability in System Design**

+#### **Significance**
+*Scalability is crucial in system design to ensure that a system can handle increasing loads and demands.
+It involves designing a system that can grow and adapt to accommodate a larger number of users, transactions, or data volume.*

+#### **Types of Scalability**
+- **Vertical Scalability**:
+*This involves scaling up by adding more resources to a single machine.
+For example, upgrading a server's RAM, CPU, or storage.
+While it's a straightforward approach, it has limits, and there's a point where further vertical scaling becomes impractical or costly.*

+- **Horizontal Scalability**:
+*This involves scaling out by adding more machines or nodes to a system.
+It's a more flexible approach as it allows for distributing the load across multiple servers, enhancing overall system capacity.*

+#### **Scaling in depth**:
+- **When to Choose Vertical Scaling**: Vertical scaling involves adding more resources to a single machine, such as increasing CPU or RAM.
+While this can be effective, it has limitations.
+Understanding when it's suitable involves considering factors like the potential for resource saturation and cost-effectiveness.

+- **Challenges of Horizontal Scaling**: Horizontal scaling, where you add more machines to your system, introduces challenges.
+Ensuring data consistency across distributed nodes and managing network overhead are critical considerations.

+- **Dynamic Scaling Strategies**: Exploring strategies for dynamic scaling, where resources are added or removed based on real-time demand.
+This involves a thorough understanding of workload patterns and efficient load prediction algorithms.

+- **Scalability for Different Components**: Recognizing that scalability requirements can vary for different components of a system.
+For example, a web server might need different scaling strategies than a database server.

+### **Key Concepts in Scalability**
+#### **Load Balancing**:
+- **Definition**: *Load balancing distributes incoming network traffic across multiple servers to ensure no single server is overwhelmed, optimizing resource utilization.*

+- **Methods**:
+    1. **Round Robin**: This method distributes traffic equally, ensuring a fair allocation of requests among servers.
+    2. **Least Connections**: This method directs traffic to the server with the fewest active connections, optimizing resource usage.
+- **Importance**: Load balancing is essential for achieving both vertical and horizontal scalability, preventing bottlenecks and optimizing resource utilization.

+**Load Balancing in Depth**:
+- **Load Balancing Algorithms**: Going beyond the basics, understanding the intricacies of load balancing algorithms is crucial.
+For example, Weighted Round Robin considers server capacity, ensuring that more powerful servers handle a larger share of the load.
+Least Connections, on the other hand, directs traffic to the server with the fewest active connections, optimizing resource utilization.

+- **Dynamic Load Balancing**: Delving into dynamic load balancing, where algorithms adjust based on server health and performance metrics.
+This involves considerations such as the frequency of adjustments and the threshold for triggering a rebalance.

+- **Identify Scalability Challenges**:
+    - **Predictive Scaling**: Going beyond identifying current scalability challenges, exploring predictive scaling involves using historical data and machine learning algorithms to anticipate future scaling needs.
+This can include peak usage periods or unexpected traffic spikes.

+    - **Workload Modeling**: Understanding the importance of workload modeling, where the system is subjected to simulated loads to assess its behavior under different conditions.
+This involves creating realistic scenarios that mimic actual usage patterns.

+- **Load Balancing Strategy**:
+    - **Elastic Load Balancers**: Evaluating cloud-based load balancing solutions, such as Elastic Load Balancers in cloud platforms like AWS.
+Understanding the advantages of these services, such as automatic scaling and integrated health checks.

+    - **Global Load Balancing**: Exploring global load balancing strategies for distributed systems with servers in multiple geographical locations.
+This involves considerations like DNS-based load balancing and latency-based routing.

+#### **Caching**:
+- **Definition**: *Caching involves storing copies of frequently accessed data in a cache to reduce the need to retrieve the same data from the source.*

+- **Benefits**:
+    - **Faster data retrieval**: By keeping frequently accessed data closer to the user, response times are significantly reduced.
+    - **Reduced load on databases**: Caching alleviates the strain on databases, especially during peak usage periods, contributing to improved overall system performance.
+- **Caching Strategies**:
+    - **Content Delivery Network (CDN)**: Distributes cached content across multiple servers globally.
+    - **In-Memory Caching**: Stores data in the server's memory for rapid access.

+- **Caching in Depth**
+    - **Cache Invalidation Strategies**: Going beyond the basics of caching benefits, understanding how to handle cache invalidation is critical.
+Invalidation strategies involve determining when and how to refresh or remove cached data to maintain consistency.

+    - **Cache Partitioning**: Delving into advanced cache partitioning techniques, where the cache is divided into segments.
+This can involve strategies such as sharding the cache based on data characteristics or access patterns.
+Efficient cache partitioning optimizes utilization and reduces data duplication.

+#### **Database Sharding**:
+- **Definition**: *Database sharding involves breaking a large database into smaller, more manageable parts called shards, and distributing the data across multiple servers.*

+- **Advantages**:
+    - **Improved query performance**: Smaller datasets per shard result in faster query execution times.
+    - **Enhanced system scalability**: As the number of shards increases, the system's overall capacity to handle data and transactions grows.
+- **Sharding Strategies**:
+    - **Range-Based Sharding**: Divides data based on a specified range of values (e.g., user IDs).
+    - **Hash-Based Sharding**: Distributes data across shards using a hash function.

+- **Database sharding in Depth**
+- **Dynamic Sharding**: Instead of static sharding, exploring dynamic sharding strategies where the system adapts to changing data patterns.
+This might involve automated tools that analyze data distribution and adjust sharding configurations accordingly.

+- **Transparent Sharding**: Understanding how transparent sharding allows the application to interact with the database without explicit knowledge of sharding.
+This involves a layer that manages the distribution of data across shards without impacting the application's logic.

+- **Database Sharding Plan**:
+    - **Automated Sharding**: Going deeper into automated sharding tools and their role in maintaining optimal data distribution.
+Automated sharding involves not only initial configuration but also continuous monitoring and adjustment based on evolving data patterns.

+    - **Shard Key Selection**: Delving into the importance of selecting an appropriate shard key.
+The choice of a shard key significantly influences the efficiency of data distribution and retrieval.
+Factors such as cardinality, access patterns, and potential hotspots should be considered.

+#### **Identify Scalability Challenges**:
+- **Predictive Scaling**: Expanding on predictive scaling, understanding the role of machine learning algorithms.
+These algorithms analyze historical data, identify patterns, and predict future scaling needs.
+This involves considerations like algorithm accuracy, model training, and adapting to changing workloads.

+- **Workload Modeling**: Going deeper into workload modeling techniques, including scenarios with burst traffic or sudden spikes.
+Advanced workload modeling involves simulating complex scenarios to assess the system's responsiveness and resource utilization under diverse conditions.

+### **Exercise | Scalability in System Design**

+#### **Scenario**:
+*Enhance the scalability of the e-commerce platform to handle a growing number of users and transactions.*

+#### **Tasks**:
+- **Identify Scalability Challenges**:
+    - List potential scalability challenges for the e-commerce platform (e.g., increased user traffic, growing database size).

+- **Load Balancing Strategy**:
+    - Propose a load-balancing strategy to distribute incoming traffic effectively.

+- **Caching Implementation**:
+    - Specify how caching can be implemented to improve system performance.

+- **Database Sharding Plan**:
+    - Outline a plan for implementing database sharding to address scalability challenges.

+#### **Solution**
+---
+- **Identify Scalability Challenges**
+    - Onboarding new users can cause system failures
+    - Onboarding new sellers on our system may cause slow loading
+    - onboarding new aggregators for payment gateways may cause slow payment

+- **Load Balancing Strategy**:
+*Onboarding new users can lead to more traffic on the system*
+    - Sale time: Least Connections, is best
+    - Normal time: Round Robin, is best

+- **Caching Implementation**
+    - as there are multiple aggregators, payment options for each aggregator can vary, so putting the payment option in the cache is a better option

+- **Database Sharding Plan**
+    - **Geographical Database sharding** as users may be from different geolocation, data sharding based on geolocation, is a better option.
+---